-Employment Agreement with Jean-François Lacroix
+Employment Agreement with Sébastien Mailhot

-The Corporation has entered into an employment agreement for an indeterminate term with Jean-François Lacroix, Chief Financial Officer of the Corporation.
-In addition to his base salary, Mr. Lacroix is eligible to receive a performance bonus calculated as a percentage of his annual base salary and tied to attaining personal and corporate objectives which are determined on an annual basis.
-Mr. Lacroix's remuneration is reviewed annually by the President of the Corporation and approved by the CCGC.
-Pursuant to his employment agreement, Mr. Lacroix has given, among other things, a non-disclosure undertaking to the Corporation.
-In the event of the termination of Mr. Lacroix employment's by the Corporation without reasonable cause, including the event of a change of control of the Corporation, Mr. Lacroix is entitled to receive payment in an amount equal to three months of his annual base salary and one month of his annual base salary per year of service completed and an amount representing the average annual bonus received for the last two years in proportion to the number of months of his leave period, for a maximum total compensation of twelve months.
-The amount that would have been payable to Mr. Lacroix if the Corporation had terminated his employment without reasonable cause as at March 31, 2018, or if a change of control had taken place on March 31, 2018, is \$59,121.
+The Corporation has entered into an employment agreement for an indeterminate term with Sébastien Mailhot, Chief Operating Officer of the Corporation.
+In addition to his base salary, Mr. Mailhot is eligible to receive a performance bonus calculated as a percentage of his annual base salary and tied to attaining objectives which are determined on an annual basis.
+Mr. Mailhot's remuneration is reviewed annually by the President of the Corporation and approved by the CCGC.
+Pursuant to his employment agreement, Mr. Mailhot has given, among other things, a non-disclosure undertaking to the Corporation.
+In the event of the termination of Mr. Mailhot's employment by the Corporation without reasonable cause, he is entitled to receive payment in an amount equal to his annual compensation, that is, his base salary for the current year plus an amount corresponding to the average of the last two years of bonuses approved by the Board of Directors.
+In the event of a change of control of the Corporation, Mr. Mailhot is entitled to receive payment in an amount equal to twice his annual compensation.
+The amount that would have been payable to Mr. Mailhot if a change of control had taken place on March 31, 2020 is \$629,004 and the amount that he would have been entitled to receive if the Corporation had terminated his employment without reasonable cause as at March 31, 2020 is \$314,502.